MohammedAmine/helloworld-rs/README.md

 ##Maven War Plugin##
 collecting all artifact dependencies, classes and resources of the web application and packaging them into a web application archive.

+#Issues#

+##Issue 1##

+The JAX-WS web service use a simple POJO to implement the service layer.
+Replacing in it with a Stateless EJB Cause a NullPointerException.
+Any help is welcome.

+Thanks for reading !